abhinav-official/telegram-forwarder/PRIVATE_CHANNEL_GUIDE.md

 # 🔒 Private Channel to DM Forwarding Guide

-This guide helps you set up the Telegram Auto-Forwarder to forward messages from private channels (where you're not an admin) to your personal DM.
+This guide helps you set up the Telegram Auto-Forwarder to forward messages from private channels (where you're not an admin) to your personal DM using **your own Telegram account** (not a bot).

 ## ⚠️ Important Notes

+- **Uses Your Personal Account**: This uses your Telegram account, not a bot
 - **Private Channel Access**: You must be a member of the private channel
 - **No Admin Rights Required**: You don't need to be an admin, just a member
 - **Channel ID Required**: For private channels, you need the channel ID, not the username